What Are Question Marks and Exclamation Marks?

 What and How

-Usually, the interrogative words are followed by an auxiliary verb to make an interrogative sentence, but what and how sometimes use anastrophe (which means the order of the words is inverted deliberately) to make an exclamatory mood.
-And this structure can express any feeling.
+Usually, the interrogative words are followed by an auxiliary verb to make an interrogative sentence, but what and how sometimes use anastrophe (which means the order of words is inverted deliberately) to make a sentence in exclamatory mood.
 The important point is to use an exclamation mark at the end of the sentence.
 Here are the examples:

 What a terrible wedding!